downshift-js/downshift/README.md

 component and a set of hooks.
 The component is still the main part of the library, providing autocomplete/combobox logic as a render prop.
 The hooks are newer and are going to be the way forward to provide accessibility logic to widgets.
-Right now we support `useSelect` for `<select>` components and `useCombobox` for combobox/autocomplete.
+Right now we support `useSelect` for `select` components, `useCombobox` for `combobox/autocomplete` and `useMultipleSelection` to make multiple selection easier for the first two experiences.

-Since `useCombobox` and `<Downshift />` aim to provide accessibility to the same kind of widget, we suggest trying the new `useCombobox` and if you feel that `<Downshift />` still covers your use case better then use that instead.
+Since `useCombobox` and the component `Downshift` aim to provide accessibility to the same kind of widget, we suggest trying the new `useCombobox` and if you feel that `Downshift` still covers your use case better then use that instead.
 Both of them are actively maintained but we are cool kids from the future and prefer to share `React` logic via hooks.

 The `README` on this page is only for the component while each hook has its own `README` file, check below.
 But they are similar in many concepts so you can